hvitoi/tech-docs/os/linux/packages/core/base-devel/make/make.md

 # make

-- Utility to manager programs
+- Utility to manage programs
+- It's a `universal packager` for linux distributions
+- In archlinux it's more common to use `PKGBUILD`

 ```makefile
 BINDIR := /usr/bin